nlnwa/warchaeology/docs/content/cmd/warc_ls.md

 ### Options

 ```
   -c, --concurrency int            number of input files to process simultaneously.
 The default value is 1.5 x <number of cpu cores> (default 1)
   -d, --delimiter string           use string instead of SPACE for field delimiter (default " ")
   -f, --fields string              which fields to include.
 See 'warc help ls' for a description
   -h, --help                       help for ls
       --id stringArray             filter record ID's.
 For more than one, repeat flag or comma separated list.
   -m, --mime-type strings          filter records with given mime-types.
 For more than one, repeat flag or comma separated list.
   -o, --offset int                 record offset (default -1)
   -n, --record-count int           The maximum number of records to show
   -t, --record-type strings        filter record types.
 For more than one, repeat flag or comma separated list.
                                    Legal values: warcinfo,request,response,metadata,revisit,resource,continuation,conversion
   -r, --recursive                  walk directories recursively
   -S, --response-code string       filter records with given http response codes.
 Format is 'from-to' where from is inclusive and to is exclusive.
                                    Examples:
                                    '200': only records with 200 response
                                    '200-300': all records with response code between 200(inclusive) and 300(exclusive)
                                    '-400': all response codes below 400
                                    '500-': all response codes from 500 and above
+      --source-file-list string    a file containing a list of files to process, one file per line
+      --source-filesystem string   the source filesystem to use for input files.
+Default is to use OS file system.
+Legal values:
+                                     ftp://user/pass@host:port
+                                     tar://path/to/archive.tar
+                                     tgz://path/to/archive.tar.gz

       --strict                     strict parsing
       --suffixes strings           filter files by suffixes (default [.warc,.warc.gz])
   -s, --symlinks                   follow symlinks
 ```

 ### Options inherited from parent commands